jollytoad/ahx/docs/lifecycle.md

 2. `@ahx/features/attr/on/magic`
 3. `@ahx/features/attr/on`

+(These binding can be filtered using an `allowBinding` function, loaded from [`@ahx/custom/filter`](../custom/filter.ts), avoiding attempts to load modules that are known to not exist)

 If it manages to resolve and import one of these, it then looks for an exported function with a name matching these bindings too, but also prioritising any name supplied in the hash of the resolve module url, and then falling back to the